richardgaywood/paydata.org/content/sprawlrunners/matrix/combat_decking.md

 All of these benefits are lost if the s-PAN is crashed.
 This makes s-PANs a priority target for Matrix attack during combat - and the deckers priority targets for physical attack.

-When the NPCs are using a tacnet, they get an extra Bennie to spend.
-If the PCs can crash it, the GM loses **two** Bennies immediately.
+When NPC Extras are using a tacnet, the GM gets an extra Bennie to spend.
+If the PCs crash the tacnet, the GM loses **two** Bennies immediately.

 ## Maintaining access to a hacked node from AR

 Suppose a decker has hacked into a building facility's security node in VR and now wish to move with the team while maintaining that access.

 They can do so via a new utility called **KeepAlive**.
-This allows the decker to switch to AR while keeping their matrix presence active.
+This allows the decker to switch to AR while keeping their matrix persona active in the node.
 They can carry out actions against whichever node they are in as if they were still in VR, although they cannot move to other nodes without logging back in.

 The decker has to keep KeepAlive in their deck's memory to maintain the access.
-In addition, while running KeepAlive, the decker cannot act promptly to defend themselves; all ICE take +2 on all rolls against the decker.
+In addition, while running KeepAlive, the decker cannot act promptly to defend themselves; all ICE take +2 on all rolls against the decker's persona.